core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 * 'resource-type': A required field used to indicate the resource type of the topic-data resource for the topic.
 It encodes the resource type as a CBOR text string.
 The value should be "core.ps.conf".

 * 'media-type': An optional field used to indicate the media type of the topic-data resource for the topic.
-It encodes the media type as a this information as the integer identifier of the CoAP content format (e.g., value is "50" for "application/json").
+It encodes the media type as a this information as the integer identifier of the CoAP content-format (e.g., value is "50" for "application/json").

 * 'topic-type': An optional field used to indicate the attribute or property of the topic-data resource for the topic.
 It encodes the attribute as a CBOR text string.
 Example attributes include "temperature".